A concise guide for newcomers

 Roman coins often feature:

-• Portraits of consuls and emperors such as Julius Caesar, Augustus and Trajan
+- Portraits of consuls and emperors such as Julius Caesar, Augustus and Trajan

-• Reverse designs with military, religious or political themes
+- Reverse designs with military, religious or political themes

-• A wide range of metals, including bronze, silver and gold
+- A wide range of metals, including bronze, silver and gold

 Why are ancient coins so special?

 For beginners, careful selection is essential.
-It is advisable to buy from specialised dealers or auction houses and to pay attention to style, metal and provenance.
+It is advisable to buy from specialised dealers or auction houses and to pay close attention to style, metal and provenance.

-What should you look for when collecting coins?
+What should you consider when collecting coins?

 Coin quality and condition